One Page Creative Brief Template

 The One Page Creative Brief Template

-Download your PDF, PowerPoint (PPT) or Word (DOC) template by clicking on one of the buttons below.
+Download your PDF or PowerPoint (PPT) template by clicking on the button below.
 You'll receive a blank template for you to use, together with a prompt sheet as a reference when crafting your creative brief.

 The One Page Creative Brief template contains the essential building blocks for teams to construct an effective marketing campaign or program.
 These building blocks break down as follows: